 Enroll your child by May 1 to accept your space.
 Learn how to enroll.
 Note: A parent or guardian must enroll each child, in person, at the child’s school.

 If you don’t want your child to attend the school where he or she was matched, contact the school so they can offer the space to someone else.
-You also can apply to schools individually starting in June at MySchoolDC.org.
+You also can apply to schools individually starting on May 30 at MySchoolDC.org.

 I was matched in Round 1, but I just found out that my child will be held back a grade.
 What should I do?